B movie: 1980s

 Despite the mounting financial pressures, distribution obstacles, and overall risk, many genre movies from small studios and independent filmmakers were still reaching theaters.
 Horror was the strongest low-budget genre of the time, particularly in the slasher mode as with The Slumber Party Massacre (1982), written by feminist author Rita Mae Brown.
 The film was produced for New World on a budget of $250,000.
 At the beginning of 1983, Corman sold New World; New Horizons, later Concorde–New Horizons, became his primary company.
 In 1984, New Horizons released a critically applauded movie set amid the punk scene written and directed by Penelope Spheeris.
 The New York Times review concluded: "Suburbia is a good genre film."

 Larry Cohen continued to twist genre conventions in pictures such as Q (a.k.a.
 Q: The Winged Serpent; 1982), described by critic Chris Petit as "the kind of movie that used to be indispensable to the market: an imaginative, popular, low-budget picture that makes the most of its limited resources, and in which people get on with the job instead of standing around talking about it".
 In 1981, New Line put out Polyester, a John Waters movie with a small budget and an old-school exploitation gimmick: Odorama.
 That October The Book of the Dead, a gore-filled yet stylish horror movie made for less than $400,000, debuted in Detroit.
 Its writer, director, and co-executive producer, Sam Raimi, was a week shy of his twenty-second birthday; star and co-executive producer Bruce Campbell was twenty-three.
 It was picked up for distribution by New Line, retitled The Evil Dead, and became a hit.
 In the words of one newspaper critic, it was a "shoestring tour de force".

 One of the most successful 1980s B studios was a survivor from the heyday of the exploitation era, Troma Pictures, founded in 1974.
 Troma's most characteristic productions, including Class of Nuke 'Em High (1986), Redneck Zombies (1986), and Surf Nazis Must Die (1987), take exploitation for an absurdist spin.
-Troma's best-known production is The Toxic Avenger (1984); it's hideous hero, affectionately known as Toxie, was featured in three sequels, an upcoming reboot and a TV cartoon series.
+Troma's best-known production is The Toxic Avenger (1984); its hideous hero, affectionately known as Toxie, was featured in three sequels, a 2023 reboot and a TV cartoon series.
 One of the few successful B studio startups of the decade was Rome-based Empire Pictures, whose first production, Ghoulies, reached theaters in 1985.
 The video rental market was becoming central to B film economics: Empire's financial model relied on seeing a profit not from theatrical rentals, but only later, at the video store.
 A number of Concorde–New Horizon releases went this route as well, appearing only briefly in theaters, if at all.
 The growth of the cable television industry also helped support the low-budget film industry, as many B movies quickly wound up as "filler" material for 24-hour cable channels or were made expressly for that purpose.